 North Belfast Harriers has a successful senior and under 20 squad with a number of NIrish and Irish female and male senior and U20 internationals.
 The junior training is based on developing our athletes so that they can seamlessly integrate into that training squad.
 In addition, we hope to engender a life time love for running in the children and young people.

 Junior Track Tuesdays for 9-11 year olds, 6.00 – 6:50 Girls Model Track

-Fundamentals – where the emphasis is on fun, developing basic fitness and general movement skills – training years 1 to 2 and ideally a chronological age of boys 9 to 11.
+Fundamentals – where the emphasis is on fun, developing basic fitness and conditioning and general movement skills – training years 1 to 2 and ideally a chronological age of boys 9 to 11.
 Tuesdays are likely to contain an element of endurance training appropriate for their age but to prepare them for the transition to the 11-15 year old age group.

 Junior Track Endurance Tuesdays for 11 – 15 year olds, 7.00 – 8:00 Girls Model Track